aquarapid/vitess_examples/vault/vault_for_vttablet_credentials.md

 Note that the Vault configurations in this document are not necessarily recommended for production use.
-You should ensure that your Vault administrator or architect validate and adjust the necessary configurations, and ensure that they align with your security and compliance requirements and operational procedures.
+You should ensure that your Vault administrator or architect validate and adjust the necessary configurations; and ensure that they align with your security and compliance requirements and operational procedures.

 You will probably want to use some type of bootstrapping process to obtain the necessary `role_id` and `secret_id` values you need for configuring vttablet at vttablet startup time.
-Manually bootstrapping your vttablet instances, as this document walks you through, is not an operationally scalable strategy.
+Manually bootstrapping your vttablet instances, as this document demonstrates, is not an operationally scalable strategy.

-Note also that if you use Vault to retrieve your vttablet to MySQL server credential information as detailed in this document, your Vault server becomes an integral part of you Vitess serving infrastructure.
-In particular, if you Vault server is down at the time you (re)start one or more of your vttablet instances, you will end up with running vttablet instances that do not have the necessary username and password information to log into the underlying MySQL server instances.
+Note also that if you use Vault to retrieve your vttablet to MySQL server credential information as detailed in this document, your Vault server becomes an integral part of your Vitess serving infrastructure.
+In particular, if your Vault server is down at the time you (re)start one or more of your vttablet instances, you will end up with running vttablet instances that do not have the necessary username and password information to log into the underlying MySQL server instances.
 As a result, part of (or all of) your